Mardi Gras Gives Grant

 Note: If you need assistance in filling out the Mardi Gras Gives Funding Request Form, please call 504.948.0511 and a Tales of the Cocktail Foundation representative will help you fill out the application form.

-Thank you for your interest in Tales of the Cocktail Foundation’s 2020 Grant Application.
+Thank you for your interest in Tales of the Cocktail Foundation’s 2021 Grant Application which is slated to open mid-April, 2021.
 Tales of the Cocktail Foundation’s mission is to Educate, Advance, and Support the Global Hospitality Industry and create lasting impact in our host communities.
 Through our grant-making program, we wish to support emerging and existing programs that demonstrate a vision, determination, and ability to make meaningful change in the Global Hospitality Industry across a spectrum of diverse topics.

 The information on this and related pages is designed to help you make an initial determination about whether you represent a project or organization that aligns with the Foundation’s mission.
 Those who are eligible to submit a Letter of Intent to Request Support (LOI) to the Foundation will find information about the requirements and next steps starting on the Process section.
 We look forward to your submission.

 The Foundation’s 2020 Grant Recipients were initiatives that work to advance equity, inclusion, and representation in the hospitality industry.
 The first-ever Great Bar Race Inclusion and Representation Grants were awarded, in collaboration with Grey Goose, to Made in New Orleans Foundation and Turing Tables.
 A donation from Angel’s Envy increased the TOTCF grant awards, awarding Andrea Meriweather for her initiative “FARM DISTILLED”.